 An AP may be in Doze state during the interval of time defined by any RPS element sent by the AP with AP PM field set to 1.

-An AP including an AP Power Management element with the PM Mode subfield set to 1 in (Short) Beacon frame shall include an RPS element in the (Short) Beacon that includes a RAW during which all STAs are allowed to access (by setting the RAW Group field to all zeros).
+An AP including an AP Power Management element with the PM Mode subfield set to 1 in an S1G Beacon frame shall include an RPS element in the S1G Beacon frame that includes a RAW during which all STAs are allowed to access (by setting the RAW Group field to all zeros).
 This RAW may be used for association of new STAs.(#924)

 Irrespective of the Power Management mode and Power States, an AP shall maintain the synchronization of the network by generating beacons as described in clause 10.1.3 (Maintaining synchronization).